 How to use the Schumer Box

-Before you sign up for a credit card, you can use the Schumer Box to compare interest rates and fees for offers you’re considering.
+Before you sign up for a credit card, use the Schumer Box to compare interest rates and fees for offers you’re considering.
 You can also check for fees specific to your credit card goals.
 If you plan to use a balance transfer card, for example, the most important terms will be the balance transfer rate, length of any introductory period and balance transfer fees.

 After you have a credit card, the information in the Schumer Box helps you minimize interest costs and fees.
 And knowing your interest rate on purchases can help you decide which source of credit to use and how fast to pay it off.
 Bonus: Being educated about late fees might inspire you to set up automatic payments to make sure you’re never late.